 Taxonomy and Phylogeny

 Ephedra is a leafless shrub with multiple stems and branches that are typically 2 to 5 mm thick and green.
 The leaves are small, scale-like and often quickly fall off the plant.
-Plants produce male cones that produce microspores that develop into pollen, and female cones that produce megaspores that are retained inside the cones and develop into female gametophytes inside structure called ovules.
+Plants produce male cones that produce microspores which develop into pollen, and female cones that produce megaspores which are retained inside the cones and develop into female gametophytes inside structures called ovules.
 Unlike other gymnosperms, Ephedra plants possess vessels in their xylem tissue, a feature that is found in many, but not all, angiosperms.

 Like all seed plants, Ephedra produces female gametophytes inside ovules.
 The zygote is formed when the egg, produced by the female gametophyte, is fertilized by a sperm nucleus produced by the male gametophyte (pollen).
 This zygote develops into a new sporophyte embryo that is packaged inside a seed, a mature (fully developed) ovule.
-Double fertilization, where there are two sperm nuclei, one fusing with the egg and a second fusing with a second nucleus of the female gametophyte, is a feature once thought to be found only in flowering plants, but it also occurs in at least some members of the genus Ephedra, although the details, in particular the lack of development of an endosperm, distinguish what happens in Ephedra from what happens in angiosperms.
+Double fertilization, where there are two sperm nuclei, one fusing with the egg and a second fusing with a second nucleus of the female gametophyte, is a feature once thought to be found only in flowering plants.
+But it also occurs in at least some members of the genus Ephedra, although the details, in particular the lack of development of an endosperm, distinguish what happens in Ephedra from what happens in angiosperms.
 The female cones of some species become ‘fruits’ when the integuments thicken and become colorful.
-Technically fruits (if defined as ripened ovaries) are only present in angiosperms but if defined as ‘structures to promote the dispersal of seeds’ fruits evolved independently in: angiosperms, some conifers (e.g. juniper, yew), some gnetophytes (Ephedra) and ginkgo.
+Technically fruits (if defined as ‘ripened’ ovaries, a part of the flower) are only present in flowering plants (angiosperms), but if defined as ‘structures to promote the dispersal of seeds, fruits evolved independently in: angiosperms, some conifers (e.g. juniper, yew), some gnetophytes (Ephedra) and ginkgo.

 Matter and energy